chanzuckerberg/happy/docs/design.md

 can also be used at runtime too.
 When a stack is deployed, the integration secret will be mounted to the deployed container at `/var/happy/integration-secret`.
 Applications can use this to connect to databases, assume roles or parse other advanced infrastructure that might be needed at runtime by the application.

+The integration secret is a very handy contract that is agreed upon between the short and long lived infra.
+This allows happy developers to change their infra or bring their own infra if they don't want to use the happy defaults or if they have more advanced use cases.
+As long as they implement the integration secret, happy stacks can be built on top of it.
+Developers can also add fields to the integration secret as needed to include these more advanced infrastructure requirements.

 # References: